Paraguayan War: Political situation before the war

 There are several theories regarding the origins of the war.
 The traditional view emphasizes that the policies of Paraguayan president Francisco Solano López used the Uruguayan War as a pretext to gain control of the Platine basin.
 That caused a response from the regional hegemons, Brazil and Argentina, both of which exercised influence over the much smaller republics of Uruguay and Paraguay.
 The war has also been attributed to the aftermath of colonialism in South America with border conflicts between the new states, the struggle for power among neighboring nations over the strategic Río de la Plata region, Brazilian and Argentine meddling in internal Uruguayan politics (which had already caused the Platine War), Solano López's efforts to help his allies in Uruguay (which had been defeated by the Brazilians), and his presumed expansionist ambitions.

 A strong military was developed because Paraguay's larger neighbors, Argentina and Brazil, had territorial claims against it and wanted to dominate it politically, much as both had already done in Uruguay.
-Paraguay had recurring boundary disputes and tariff issues with Argentina and Brazil for many years during the rule of Solano Lopez's predecessor and father, Carlos Antonio López.
+Paraguay had recurring boundary disputes and tariff issues with Argentina and Brazil for many years during the rule of Solano López's predecessor and father, Carlos Antonio López.

+Within each contender, there were two distinctive factions whose political survival depended heavily on the outcome of the war.
+While one side was in favor of the war and state building, the other was against them.
+Unitarios and federales in Argentina, conservadores and liberais in Brazil, and lopistas and liberales in Paraguay.